skhelifi1/Running-Project-GroupE/README.md

 ### Project Description/Outline:

-Analyzing how location, gender and age group affect the performance of half marathon runners.
+Analyzing how location, gender, age group and humidity affect the performance of full marathon runners.

 ### Research Questions to Answer:
 1. How does training location correlate to the total time to finish the full marathon.